-- 33. If you do not wish to raise your concerns with your line manager or one of the Council's dedicated Whistleblowing Officers you can raise your concerns through the Council's confidential Whistleblowing mailbox by emailing CEWhistleBlowing@carmarthenshire.gov.uk.
-This mailbox is only viewed by the Monitoring Officer and Deputy Monitoring Officer in the Legal Department. - 34.
-Alternatively, you could contact one of the people listed below;
+- 35. The person you speak to and raise your concerns will offer you some initial advice and guidance and will normally become your "Contact Officer".
+This will depend on the nature of your concerns and could be someone else with your agreement. - 36.
+If you do not wish to raise your concerns with your line manager or one of the Council's dedicated Whistleblowing Officers you can raise your concerns through the Council's confidential Whistleblowing mailbox by emailing CEWhistleBlowing@carmarthenshire.gov.uk.
+This mailbox is only viewed by the Monitoring Officer and Deputy Monitoring Officer in the Legal Department. - 37.
+Alternatively, you could contact one of the people listed below, who will note your concerns and arrange for another person to be appointed as contact officer to provide you with advice and guidance: